Navigating Career Fairs

 This is an accordion element with a series of buttons that open and close related content panels.

-If you don’t get their contact information, write down a recruiter’s name from your conversation.
-It’s usually not that difficult to find a company representative’s email address, and you can show great initiative to an employer by finding their email to send them a thank you note.
+• If they aren’t on Handshake, with their name, it’s usually not difficult to find the recruiter’s email address and you can show great initiative by finding their email to send them a thank you note.

 Dear (fill in name of recruiter here):